urani-labs/.github/README.md

 <br>
 <br>

-### Welcome to Urani, Solana's intent-based suite.
+### Welcome to urani.trade

 <br>
 <br>

-#### We are gamifying decentralized finance to enable uniquely secure trading on Solana through state-of-the-art protection against toxic MEV at the application layer.
+#### We are gamifying decentralized finance to minimize toxic-MEV at the application layer through multiple incentives, fostering fair free markets.

 <br>
 <br>